PURL: Safe and Effective Sanitization of Link Decoration: Motivating Measurements

 \subsection{Methodology}

-\para{Websites crawled.} We crawl a 20\% sample of the Tranco top-million websites \cite{Pochat2019Tranco}.
-To ensure that our crawls cover the most popular websites \cite{worldwideview2022imc} as well as lower-ranked websites of varying popularity, we crawl all of the top-1K sites, uniformly sample another 9K sites from the sites ranked 1K--100K, and further 10K from sites ranked 100K--1M.
-Additionally, to capture differing content on both the landing and internal pages \cite{aqeel2020landing}, we perform an interactive crawl that covers both types of pages.
-Specifically, for each site, we crawl its landing page, randomly scroll and move the cursor, and then select up to 20 internal pages to visit at random.
-After each page load is complete (i.e., when the onLoad event is fired), we uniformly at random wait an additional 5--30 seconds for bot mitigation and other resources to finish loading.

 \para{Crawler configuration.} We use OpenWPM (v0.17.0) \cite{Englehardt16OpenWPMCCS} and Firefox (v102) \cite{firefox102} for crawling.
-Our crawls are stateless -- i.e., we cleared all cookies and other local browser state before crawling each website.
+Our crawls are stateless -- i.e., we clear all cookies and other local browser states before crawling each website.
 By using stateless crawling, we ensure that each crawl is independent and not biased by the residual state from previous website crawls.
 We turn off all built-in tracking protections provided by Firefox (Enhanced Tracking Protection [ETP]) \cite{firefox-etp}.
 We conduct our crawls from the vantage point of an academic institution in the US.
-The success rate of our crawler is 98.79\%.
-A tiny fraction of web pages do not load correctly because of server-side errors.

-\para{Labeling tracking requests.} To label tracking requests, we use EasyList \cite{easylist} and EasyPrivacy \cite{easyprivacy}.
-Specifically, we use them to label requests as Advertising and Tracking Service (\ats) or non-Advertising and Tracking Service (\nonats).
-We label a request as \ats if its URL matches the rules in either one of the lists.
-Otherwise, we label it as \nonats.